phstrauss/jackoviz/README.md

 ./jackoviz --frames 120            # smoke: exit after 120 frames
 ```

+Press key "0" for a basic scope, "1" for a real-time STFT frequency-magnitude analyzer, "2" for a spectrogram, "3" for a 3D spectogram.
+Look at the top of the C file to adjust some constants to your taste, rebuild afterwards.

 Drag in the window to orbit the surface (arcball).
 Close the window to quit.

 ## Layout of the spectrogram ringbuffer